-During 2019 more than 200 Ha of new afforested areas have been planted with forest species of fruit trees in Moglice HPP area.
-More than 170 Ha of new afforested areas with forest species have been successfully implemented and handed over to the authorities in Banja HPP area.
+More than 180 Ha of new afforested areas have been planted with forest species of fruit trees in the project area.

 Water Quality and Aquatic Biodiversity monitoring

 No significant negative effects are identified on the environment.

 Climate change

 - Follow climate politics at national and international level closely. - Continuously develop Statkraft's market and strategic analysis in order to make robust commercial decisions and assess how climate change and climate politics impact Statkraft's portfolio and strategy.